conacts/obsidian/110 Vectors.md

 \end{bmatrix}=...$$
 > $$||v \times w||=||(0, -45,-25)|| =\sqrt{(-25)^2+(-45)^2}=\sqrt{2650} \approx 51$$

-##### Area of triangle:
+##### Area of triangle
 $area(T)=\frac{||v \times w||}{2}$

-Note: If you think, a parallelogram is essentially two triangles together, relating to why they are the same equation with the triangle just being half that of the parallelogram.
+**Note:** If you think, a parallelogram is essentially two triangles together, relating to why they are the same equation with the triangle just being half that of the parallelogram.

-##### Volume of parallelpiped:
+##### Volume of parallelpiped
 $Volume(D)=|u \cdot (v \times w)|= \text{det}\begin{pmatrix}u \\ v \\ w \end{pmatrix}$
 ![[Pasted image 20220122154310.png]]